legendarycode3/nft-smart-contract/README.md

 *  **Token ID Assumption**: Token IDs are generated sequentially  starting from zero.
 The implementation assumes that the internal counter remains the sole mechanism for generating new token IDs.

 ### Mood NFT
 * **On-Chain Metadata Size**: SVG artwork and metadata are stored as Base64-encoded strings within the contract.
+Larger SVG files increase deployment size and